High Rock Lake, North Carolina, USA

 Swimmers are also welcome in the lake, but due to the fact that High Rock is the first in a chain of lakes, its waters are often murkier than you may be used to.
 There is no reason to worry; the water is perfectly safe and refreshing.

-Alcoa Power, who manages High Rock Lake and Dam, controls water levels for hydropower generation.
+In February 2017, the four hydroelectric stations, known as the Yadkin Project, were acquired from Alcoa by Cube Carolinas, who now manages High Rock Lake and Dam and control water levels for hydropower generation.
 The average summer water level drawdown is 5 feet.
 The average winter drawdown is 12 feet, in anticipation of winter rains refilling the lake.
 Water levels can drop even more during periods of drought.
 With a maximum depth of 52 feet and an average depth of 16-17 feet, water level variations can have a significant impact on recreation.
 The elevation of High Rock Lake at full pool is 655 feet above sea level; the minimum elevation for hydropower generation is 594 feet.

 Camping is available along the lake’s shores at High Rock Lake Marina & Campground, providing campsites, boat slips, and a boat ramp all in the same location.
 T.M.
 Stanback Outdoor Theater, an environmental education building, features live animal exhibits, a petting zoo, miniature golf, picnic shelters, a children’s playground, volleyball, a horseshoe pit, and more.